About Chris Wallace

 I co-founded Lift UX, a boutique design agency that pioneered second screen apps for television shows like The Walking Dead and Breaking Bad, earning an Emmy nomination in 2015.

-I began my design career in 1997 as a technology-curious teenage using a pirated copy of the Macromedia Suite—Flash, Dreamweaver, Freehand.
+I began my design career in 1997 as a technology-curious teenager using a pirated copy of Macromedia Flash and Dreamweaver.
 Learning these tools was a creative outlet for me, as I simply wanted to use them to create fun animations and websites.
 I eventually got into MySpace and Xanga customization with HTML and CSS, fueling even more curiosity and love for design and technology.

-Eventually, I began designing websites for my church and, in college, entered my first partnership as a designer at Nexdesign Studios (2002-2005).
+I later began building websites for just about anyone who needed one including my church and family friends.
+In college, I entered my first partnership as a designer at Nexdesign Studios from 2002 to 2005.
 Our team of five created websites for churches, musicians, and non-profits.

 I enrolled in and began attending Southwest Missouri State University in pursuit of a degree in Graphic Design but was forced to drop out in my first semester after being diagnosed with stage two testicular cancer.
 I moved back to St. Louis, underwent surgery and began chemotherapy treatment at St. Luke’s Hospital over the next few months.